Apple Sauce:

 Apple sauce atop vanilla ice cream in a bowlVanilla Ice Cream with Homemade Apple Sauce

-Dehydrated Apples: The Secret to Easy Homemade Apple Sauce
+Dehydrated Apples: The Secret to Effortless Homemade Apple Sauce

 The Perfect Pair: Apple Sauce and Pork Chops

-My recipe (coming up) is easy and quick to make.
+My apple sauce recipe is easy and quick to make.
 It’s also featured in my Recipe eBook, with some fun additions like dehydrated cranberries and raisins.

 Looking to reduce your sugar intake?
 Try Polaner Sugar-Free Jams.
 They’re just as delicious as their sugary counterparts.